-The Senior Farmers' Market Nutrition Program supports good nutrition by providing low-income elders living in select counties in Florida with coupons that can be redeemed for locally grown, fresh fruits and vegetables from participating farmers at local farmers' markets.
-The program is funded by the United States Department of Agriculture.
+The Senior Farmers' Market Nutrition Program supports good nutrition by providing low-income elders living in select counties in Florida with coupons that can be redeemed for locally grown, fresh, fruits and vegetables from participating farmers at local farmers' markets.
+The program is funded by the United States Department of Agriculture (USDA)..

-Currently, only low-income elders living in Alachua, Bay, Dixie, Gadsden, Gilchrist, Hernando, Jackson, Lafayette, Leon, Liberty, Sumter, Suwannee, Union, and Washington counties may apply for the program, though it will expand as program funding increases.
+Currently, only low-income elders living in Alachua, Bay, Columbia, Dixie, Escambia, Gadsden, Gilchrist, Holmes, Jackson, Lafayette, Leon, Liberty, Okaloosa, Santa Rosa, Suwannee, Union, and Washington counties may apply for the program, though it will expand as program funding increases.
 Upon application through the local lead agency, eligible elders receive $40 worth of coupons (10 coupons worth $4 each) that can be exchanged for fresh, locally grown produce.
 Coupons are distributed on a first-come, first-served basis, beginning in early April, and continuing while funds are available.
-A waiting list is kept for eligible elders who do not receive coupons due to a shortfall in available coupons.
+A wait list is kept for eligible elders who do not receive coupons due to a shortfall in available coupons.
 Coupons may be used from April 1 through July 31 of that year.
-Funds remaining from coupons that remain unspent on August 1 are reallocated to direct purchase of pre-bundled produce or may be issued in the form of coupons, which are subsequently distributed to those on the waiting list and then to other eligible elders who also did not participate during the coupon season.
+Funds remaining from coupons that remain unspent on August 1, are reallocated to direct purchase of pre-bundled produce or may be issued in the form of coupons.
+Coupons are subsequently distributed to those on the waitlist and then to other eligible elders who also did not participate during the coupon season.

 The Department operates the program in cooperation with the Florida Department of Agriculture and Consumer Services, which authorizes and trains the participating farmers, and with the University of Florida Institute of Food and Agricultural Sciences Extension agencies, which provide nutritional education materials for participating elders.